joedolson/my-calendar/src/readme.txt

 == Changelog ==

+= 3.0.6 =

+* Bug fix: Shortcode for locations forms always rendered as if in a group filter.

 = 3.0.5 =

 * Bug fix: If only one event on a day, event title did not show in list view with show title option.